kubernetes/enhancements/keps/sig-scheduling/5729-resourceclaim-support-for-workloads/README.md

   allocated.
 - When subsequent Pods in the PodGroup are created, no additional ResourceClaims are generated and the Pods are all allocated the same existing ResourceClaim.
-- When all but one Pod in the PodGroup are deleted, the ResourceClaim is not deleted and remains allocated.
+- When all Pods in the PodGroup are deleted, the ResourceClaim is not deleted and remains allocated.
-- When all of the Pods in the PodGroup have been deleted, then the ResourceClaim is deallocated, but is not deleted.
+- When the PodGroup has been deleted, then the ResourceClaim is deallocated, and eventually deleted.
-- When the PodGroup is deleted, its generated ResourceClaims are deleted.

 ### Graduation Criteria